-The first record of a women's football match being played in Britain is a game billed as Scotland v England held at Edinburgh’s Hibernian Park on 9 May 1881.
+One of the first records of a women's association football match being played in Britain is a game billed as Scotland v England held at Edinburgh’s Hibernian Park on 9 May 1881.

 In 1894, medical professionals called for girls and women to be banned from playing football, deeming it unsuitable for women's health.